T.S.O.L.: 1984–1990: Reconfiguration and Enigma Records

-This late-'80s lineup was popular enough to garner bookings in Brazil and Argentina, where the Grisham-led band held no legal rights to prevent Wood from gigging as T.S.O.L.
+1991–2007: Schism, Nitro Records, and "farewell"

+In 1991, the original members reformed under Grisham and began playing shows under the name T.S.O.L.
+However, Wood and Dean were the legal owners of the name T.S.O.L, and the Grisham-led band was forced to use a different moniker for performances.

 In 1996, Wood and Dean were joined by guitarists Mike Martt and Drac Conley, and bassist Dave Mello (from Uniform Choice), with Dean subsequently replaced by Steve "Sully" O'Sullivan.
-Also in 1996, Wood formed ongoing blues band Joe Wood & the Lonely Ones (also including O'Sullivan).
-Wood recorded as Orange Wedge in 1993 (with Dean Chamberlain of the Motels and Christopher "Wag" Wagner of Mary's Danish) and Cisco Poison in 1995 (issuing the It's a Long Way to Heaven... album); he later fronted Joe Wood and the Killing Floor (also including O'Sullivan, longtime T.S.O.L. roadie Eric VonArab on Lead Guitar and professional skateboarder Ray "Bones" Rodriguez on Bass).

-Meanwhile, the original members began playing shows under the name T.S.O.L, featuring the band's early material.
-They often played the same cities, on the same nights, as the other T.S.O.L.
-They also did some gigs during this time as "LOST" (T.S.O.L. backwards).

-Grisham and Emory formed the Joykiller in 1995, releasing three albums prior to disbanding in 1998.

 In 1999, the original members fought with Wood for rights to the name and won.
-They joined the Vans Warped Tour, playing for the first time in years under the name T.S.O.L.
+The Grisham-led T.S.O.L joined the Vans Warped Tour, officially playing under their original name for the first time since they reformed.

 Barnes died of a brain aneurysm on December 6, 1999, at the age of 34.
 The remaining members recruited drummer Jay O'Brien (formerly of All Day, later of American Jihad) and released the "Anticop" single (2001) and the albums Disappear (2001) and Divided We Stand (2003), all on Nitro Records, the latter of which featured Kuehn back on keyboards as well as Billy Blaze replacing O'Brien.

 In November 2006, the band announced they were breaking up, with final performances having taken place earlier in the month.
 In September 2007, Cider City Records released the seemingly posthumous live album Live from Long Beach, recorded in November 2006 on the weekend of the band's two announced "farewell" performances.
 Their hiatus was short-lived, however, as they returned to perform local shows in late 2007.
-They also headlined the "Fuck the Whales, Save a Chckn" benefit in February 2008, held to help with cancer treatment bills for guitarist Craig "Chckn" Jewett of D.I.